noyo0/pands-project/ReadMe.md

 | petal width (cm)   | 0            |
 | species            | 0            |

-It appears that the datafdrame contains 150 value entries per column, 4 columns contain floating point numbers and one contains text data and there is an added index column that is assigned by pandas automatically when creating the dataframe.
+It appears that the dataframe contains 150 value entries per column, 4 columns contain floating point numbers and one contains text data and there is an added index column that is assigned by pandas automatically when creating the dataframe.
 (Automatic indexing ref: https://blog.hubspot.com/website/pandas-indexing)
 In the subsequent check "Checking for Null entries", it was found that there are no Null entries in the dataframe. <br> Null entries can cause unexpected results with calculations, comparison of data and pandas functions.
 (Dealing with Null values ref: https://medium.com/geekculture/dealing-with-null-values-in-pandas-dataframe-1a67854fe834)

 + #### **Snapshot wiew of the created Dataframe**